 - Robert S. Juhasz, DO, of Cleveland, is installed as the 118th president of the American Osteopathic Association.

 - The OOA celebrates its 115th anniversary with a statewide radio campaign.

 - The AOA House of Delegates votes to accept a Memorandum of Understanding with the Accreditation Council for Graduate Medical Education to create a unified system to accredit MD and DO postdoctoral training programs.

-- The OU-HCOM Dublin Extension accepts its first class of 50 students and dedicates three renovated buildings in partnership with OhioHealth.
+- The OU-HCOM Dublin campus opens to its first class of 50 students and dedicates three renovated buildings in partnership with OhioHealth.

-- The OU-HCOM Cleveland campus opens, giving the Heritage College its largest incoming class ever as well as the largest incoming class of medical students in the state.
+- The OU-HCOM Cleveland campus opens, giving the Heritage College its largest incoming class ever with students in Athens, Dublin, and Cleveland.
+The OU-HCOM Class of 2019 is the second largest incoming class of medical students in the state.